HarveyBrezinaConniffe/threex.paths/README.md

 var path = new THREEx.path([ [0, 0, 0], [3, 0, 0], [3, 3, 0], [-3, 2, -4] ]);
 ```

-When creating a new path you **HAVE** to input 2 dimensional array of all the points, it will now create a path between those points.
+When creating a new path you **HAVE** to input a 2 dimensional array of all the points, it will now create a path between those points.

 Next update the path in the render function